 Nearly half of residents surveyed identified healthcare centers and clinics, and clean and safe drinking water as the most important infrastructure improvements the community needs.
 Heat is also a major concern - climate resilient infrastructure, such as cooling centers, shade structures and trees, is a top priority for residents.
-They also called for faster response times from public safety departments to improve public health outcomes.32
+They also called for faster response times from public safety departments to improve public health outcomes.

 The SSMP's dust suppression efforts will reduce air quality impacts from the shrinking Salton Sea, but these projects alone will not solve the region's health problems.
 Some of this work is happening through the Assembly Bill 617 Community Air Protection Program.
 As a result of local advocacy, the California Air Resources Board selected the communities of Calexico, El Centro, and Heber; the Eastern Coachella Valley; and Westmorland, Brawley, and Calipatria to represent three of the State's 19 target areas for the program.
 Each community is receiving targeted funding and engagement to develop and implement new strategies to measure local air pollution and reduce health impacts.
 These efforts provide a foundation for future collaboration.
-Governments at all levels, community-based organizations, academic institutions, and healthcare officials should continue to work together and with residents to better understand existing challenges, secure funding, and co-develop solutions.
+Governments at all levels, community-based organizations, academic institutions, and healthcare officials should continue to work together and with residents to better understand existing challenges, secure funding, and codevelop solutions.
 These recommended actions can help build the foundation for this collaboration.

-4.1.
-Track key public health conditions.
+- 4.1.
+Track key public health conditions. - 4.1.1 Coordinate with tribal governments and federal, state, and local public health departments to track illnesses brought on by pollution (including dust emissions) and climate (i.e., extreme heat, wildfire, flooding). - 4.1.2 Collaborate with residents to identify where to locate Salton Sea air quality monitors for measuring dust emissions and use data collected from community air monitors to inform Salton Sea planning processes. - 4.1.3 Partner with California Native American tribes, academic institutions, and initiatives that involve residents in scientific research (community science) to monitor and b A Medically Underserved Area is a geographic place that lacks access to primary care services, and help direct federal health investments.

-- 4.1.1 Coordinate with tribal governments and federal, state, and local public health departments to track illnesses brought on by pollution (including dust emissions) and climate (i.e., extreme heat, wildfire, flooding). - 4.1.2 Collaborate with residents to identify where to locate Salton Sea air quality monitors for measuring dust emissions and use data collected from community air monitors to inform Salton Sea planning processes. - 4.1.3 Partner with California Native American tribes, academic institutions, and initiatives that involve residents in scientific research (community science) to monitor and research the Sea's water quality, toxic gases (i.e., sulfur containing gases) and microbial emissions, to identify impacts on air quality. - 4.1.4 Support and expand existing community science initiatives related to climate change and public health at the Salton Sea by providing site visits and increasing coordination with and access for these projects.
+- research the Sea's water quality, toxic gases (i.e., sulfur containing gases) and microbial emissions, to identify impacts on air quality. - 4.1.4 Support and expand existing community science initiatives related to climate change and public health at the Salton Sea by providing site visits and increasing coordination with and access for these projects.